 When added to the aforementioned idea of “insects” and “stars hav[ing] gone into another life,” evidence does exist within the poem to indicate that he is literally alone in his life, and that idea makes his desire to venture into “Memory” feel even more desperate as little exists in his present life to bring him any sort of happiness.

 The final line has a haunting feel to it when the narrator expresses that this “Memory” journey “may be the only time” he is able to take it.
 This feels like a declaration that he has grown older and suspects that any night could be his last to live.
-Added then is another layer of sadness to this overall situation, and the reader can depart from the poem while feeling burden brought on by this narrator’s dilemma.
-His future is potentially non-existent in this life, and his present feels lonely and wanting.
+Added then is another layer of sadness to this overall situation, and the reader can depart from the poem while feeling the burden brought on by this narrator’s dilemma.
+His future is potentially non-existent in this life, and his presence feels lonely and wanting.
 All he has, it seems, are his past and “Memory” that put his present and future to sad shame.

 About W.S.
 Merwin